Anna Windass: Storylines

 In January 2018, on the eve of her trial starting, Anna receives a visit from Eileen when she plans to question her about Phelan without his knowledge.
 Anna deduces that Phelan in unaware of Eileen visiting her and tries again to explain his nature by repeating her accusations; that Phelan killed Michael and bullied/conned the Weatherfield community.
 Eileen disbelieves Anna, even when she points out how the community merely believed Phelan's story that he was a victim in the scam ordeal and that Vinny was the sole fraudster who conned them.
 When Eileen lets slip that Seb has accused Phelan of murder, Anna believes that Phelan killed Vinny - which unbeknownst to her is true - and shouts out that he is a murderer, but is forced back into her cell and Eileen leaves unconvinced.
 When Gary and Tim visit her later on, Anna is shocked to learn that the victim whom Seb has accused Phelan of murdering was in fact their friend Luke Britton (Dean Fagan).
 She insists that they find Seb so he can testify against Phelan to stop him from inflicting more harm against the community.

 Anna's trial soon begins and Phelan sticks to his story that Anna pushed Seb off the ladder.
-Seb, however, tells the truth in court and states that Phelan pressured to say it to the police - angering Phelan.
+Seb, however, tells the truth in court and states that Phelan pressured him to say it to the police - angering Phelan.
 This gave the Windasses hope that Anna would be found not guilty.
 However, Eileen found CCTV footage of Gary and Tim dragging Seb into a car - making it look like they are kidnapping him and forcing him to change his story.
 As a result of this, Seb's testimony is destroyed and Anna's case looks doomed even when both Roy and Tim separately protest of her innocence.
 Anna then makes a last-ditch effort to describe Phelan as the "monster" he is by recalling how he forced her into sleeping with him, as well as explaining what he did to Owen and Michael respectively.
 Unfortunately, she is silenced and Anna is later found guilty of GBH.
 Anna screams to the court that she is innocent and Phelan is evil, but is taken away to her cells - apologizing to a heartbroken Faye whilst Phelan taunts her for apparently one final time.
 Anna is later wrongfully sentenced to five years in prison off-screen.